pydanny/cached-property/README.rst

 How to use it
 --------------

-Define a class with an expensive property.
-Every time you stay there the price goes up by $50.
-I
+Let's define a class with an expensive property.
+Every time you stay there the price goes up by $50!

 .. code-block:: python